mit-pdos/dsrg/source/_posts/2013-09-30-spanstore.markdown

 ## Strong consistency

 They rely on quorum consistency for strong consistency.
-They use asymmetric quorum sets and require an intersection of at least 2f + 1 data geners with the PUT replica set of every other data center in the access set.
+They use asymmetric quorum sets and require an intersection of at least 2f + 1 data centers with the PUT replica set of every other data center in the access set.

 ## Comments

-The main goal of this paper seems to minimize costs of deploying an application by trading off replication, network costs, storage costs, and latency.
+The main goal of this paper seems to be to minimize costs of deploying an application by trading off replication, network costs, storage costs, and latency.
 It seems that there is still a huge burden on developer to provide the correct inputs to PMan so that PMan can provide the best replication policy.
 This doesn't seem to